 Self-service management of security group membership - Hitachi ID Identity Manager

-Hitachi ID Group Manager is a component of Hitachi ID Management Suite which is automatically enabled for every Hitachi ID Identity Manager licensee.
+Hitachi ID Group Manager is a component of Hitachi ID Identity and Access Management Suite which is automatically enabled for every Hitachi ID Identity Manager licensee.

 Group Manager is a self-service group membership request portal.
 It allows users to request access to resources such as shares and folders, rather than initially specifying groups.
 Group Manager automatically maps requests to the appropriate security groups and invites group owners to approve or reject the proposed change.